Working Capital Fund

 MMS tracks the use of postage meter account numbers and compiles, analyzes, and reports postage expenditures.

-Charges for all mail management services are billed based on usage to DCN 90009, SOC 2210.
+Charges for all mail management services, excluding the General Support Services (GSS) contract, are billed based on usage to DCN 90009, SOC 2210.
+GSS charges are billed per order to SOC 2537 (no specific DCN).

 Point of Contact: Evie Sassock, (202) 514-0022